CookedLobster/infosec-docs/docs/brokenauth/jwt-overview.md

 ---
 sidebar_position: 1
+title: Overview
 ---

-# Overview

-## Json Web Token

-`JWT's` are a common source of Vulnerabilities, both in how they are in implemented in Applications, and in the underlying libraries.
+`JWT's` **(Json Web Token)** are a common source of Vulnerabilities, both in how they are in implemented in Applications, and in the underlying libraries.
 As they are used for Authentication, a Vulnerability can easily result in a complete compromise of the Application.

 <br/>